CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ** Response times: ** It should be regulated at what intervals the mobile workers retrieve up-to-date information (for example, how often emails are read) and in what time frame they have to respond.

 ** Representation scheme: ** For each mobile employee, a representative should be appointed who must be informed about the current activities, so that he can take over the representation at short notice.
-For this purpose, the work results by the mobile employees must always be carefully documented.
+For this, the work results by the mobile employees must always be carefully documented.
 Perhaps sporadic or regular meetings between the mobile employee and his representative make sense.
-In addition, it must be regulated how the representative can access the data on the IT systems and applications in the event of an unexpected substitution or can view the existing documents on the mobile workstation.
+In addition, it must be regulated how the representative can access the data on the IT systems and applications in the event of an unexpected substitution or can view the existing documents at the mobile workstation.
 This substitution case should be tested and evaluated on a trial basis.
 The evaluation should be done by the mobile employee and his representative.
 ** Handling confidential information: ** In mobile work, information is processed both analogously (for example, on paper) and digitally (for example, on data carriers).
 Regardless of the form in which information is available, it must be protected from unauthorized access and other security risks.
-Therefore, the entire life cycle of information worthy of protection must be adequately secured.
+Therefore, the complete life cycle of information worthy of protection must be adequately secured.

 ** Reporting procedure: ** The mobile employees are to be obligated to report security-relevant incidents immediately to a point to be determined in advance in the institution.

 ** Tools: ** It should be specified which work equipment the mobile workers can use and which can not be used (for example, not released software).
 Thus, an e-mail connection can be provided, but the use of other Internet services are prohibited.
-Furthermore, the use of data media, such as DVDs or USB sticks could be prohibited if the mobile workstation does not require it.
+Furthermore, the use of data carriers, such as DVDs or USB sticks could be prohibited if the mobile workstation does not require it.

 ** Transport of documents and data media: ** The type and security of the transport of documents and data media between mobile workplaces, customer premises and the institution must be regulated.
-Confidential data on digital media should only be transported in encrypted form (see INF.9.M2 * Mobile workstation regulations * and * * INF.9.M9 * Encrypting portable IT systems and data media *).
+Confidential data on digital media should only be transported in encrypted form (see INF.9.M2 * Mobile workstation regulations * and * * INF.9.M9 * Portable computer and data storage encryption *).

 ** Data backup: ** The mobile employees must be obliged to carry out regular data backups of the locally stored data.
 In addition, it should be agreed that one generation of data backups will be deposited in each institution to ensure higher availability.

-** Synchronization of data stocks: ** Datasets that are to be processed both in the institution and at workstations must be appropriately synchronized.
+** Synchronization of data stocks: ** Data sets that are to be processed both in the institution and at mobile workplaces must be duly synchronized.
 The synchronization procedure must be planned precisely so that there are no conflicts and therefore no data loss if two users have changed or deleted the same data set in mirrored databases.
 It is recommended to use suitable software for this purpose.

 ** Privacy Policy: ** Mobile workers must be required to adhere to relevant data protection regulations.
-They are to be informed of the necessary measures when processing personal data at the mobile workplace and at the customer.
+They are to be informed of the necessary measures when processing personal data at the mobile workstation and at customers.

 ** Data communication: ** It should be specified which data should be transmitted in which way and which data should not be transmitted electronically or only encrypted.
 It is also necessary to regulate which documents may be transported between the institution, the mobile workstation and the customer and how these are protected.